LadyHail/neighborhood-map-react/README.md

 # Overview
 The final project for Google Front-End Web Developer Nanodegree Scholarship by Udacity.
 The application uses Google Map API and Wikipedia API.
-Purpose of this project is to demonstrate a good understanding of React.JS, JavaScript, HTML, CSS, API usage, Responsive Web Design.
+Purpose of this project is to demonstrate a good understanding of React.JS, JavaScript, HTML, CSS, RESTful API, Responsive Web Design.

 # How to run
 The application requires Node.js to run.